 There is no question that one of the top reasons I travel is to explore the food in different places.
-There are some locations where this becomes even truer and Philadelphia is one of those places.
+There are some locations where this becomes even truer and the Philadelphia food scene is one of those places.
 I had never visited the city before and only had three days to get everything in.
 So the first thing I did after booking my flight was find a food tour so I could go exploring Philadelphia through its food and more.

 It turned out to be the perfect plan.
 I had a chance to taste many of Philadelphia’s favorites, as well as learning about some of the history of the city.
 Our guide was friendly and well informed, making it a fun afternoon for us visitors and our local hosts as well.

 Note: Thank you to City Food Tours for hosting me on this adventure.
 As always, all opinions remain my own.
 I hope this article on the best of Healdsburg is useful for you.